Last Updated on

 - For the non-skiing tots, many of the ski areas such as Bear Creek Mountain Resort and Blue Mountain Ski Area offer daycare services.

-- All 21 PSAA resorts participate in the 4th & 5th Grade Pennsylvania Snow Pass Program where your child can learn to ski/board for free!
+- All 21 PSAA resorts participate in the 4th & 5th Grade Pennsylvania Snow Pass Program where your child can learn to ski/board for free and win free Gilson skis and boards!

 4th and 5th Graders Ski FREE with the Pennsylvania Snow Pass

-The 21 PSAA resorts feature the 4th & 5th Grade Pennsylvania Snow Pass Program, offering the opportunity for students to learn a new snow sport for FREE.
+The 21 PSAA resorts feature the 4th & 5th Grade Pennsylvania Snow Pass Program, offering the opportunity for students to learn a new snow sport for FREE and win free gear.
 This is a great age to get out on the mountain when kids have the interest and ability to learn new skills.
 The Snow Pass includes a booklet containing a free Learn to Ski/Board Package and three coupons for complimentary child day lift tickets.
 Kids can see if they’re interested in skiing or snowboarding and you don’t have to break the bank in the process!
+Apply for yours online, in person or via mail as soon as possible so you have plenty of time to use it.

 Students must be accompanied by a paying adult.
 If you don’t know how to ski or snowboard, this is a great time to consider discovering a new sport.
 All of the ski areas offer beginner packages, making it easy for the whole family to learn.
 To learn all about the Snow Pass program, including restrictions and blackout dates, please visit the PSAA website.